imagekit-samples/quickstart/react-native/README.md

 This sample project covers:

-1. Setting up react-native app with imageKit javascript SDK
+1. Configuring a React Native application with the ImageKit JavaScript SDK
 2. Rendering images
 3. Setting authentication context for the SDK
 4. Applying common image manipulations